bschultz1990/wdbc/notes/notes.md

 })
 ```
 ## Finding with Mongoose

-### Side Note: Loading from the Node REPL
+> **Side note: Loading from the Node REPL**

-You can load your javascript file directly from the Node REPL.
+> You can load your javascript file directly from the Node REPL.

-1. In your terminal, navigate to your Node project.
+> 1. In your terminal, navigate to your Node project.
-2. Type `node` to launch Node.
+> 2. Type `node` to launch Node.
-3. Type `.load yourfile.js` to load your file.
+> 3. Type `node -i -e "$(< index.js)"` to load your file.

-### Find
+>
+> Here's what each part of the command does:
+> ```
+> - `node` This is the command to start the Node.js runtime environment.
+> - `-i` This flag tells Node.js to start the REPL in the interactive mode, which allows you to enter multiple commands and see their output in real-time.
+> - `-e` This flag allows you to execute JavaScript code from the command line.
+> - `"$(< index.js)"` This part of the command reads the contents of the index.js file and passes them as input to the -e flag, which then executes the code.
+> ```

+## Find()
 Returns a promise as well.
 We have options when we wait.

 You can use callbacks, but you can also treat the results we get back LIKE a promise (It's a Mongoose Query).
 In that case, you can chain on a .then() like so: